norkitorki/odin-project-linked-lists/README.md

 # Odin-Project: Linked Lists

-A singly Linked List implementation as part of the Odin Project Ruby curriculum.
+A singly Linked List implementation written in Ruby as part of the Odin Project curriculum.